cindygraffin-pro/cloud-practitionner/readme.md

 - Hybrid Cloud: keep some servers on premises and extend some capabilities to the Cloud, control over sensitive assets

 **Six advantages:**
-- Trade capital expense (CAPEX) for operational expense (OPEX): pay on demand, reduce total cost of ownership (TCO) & Operational Expense (OPEX)
+- Trade capital expense (CAPEX) for operational expense (OPEX)/variable expense: pay on demand, reduce total cost of ownership (TCO) & Operational Expense (OPEX)
 - benefit from massive economies of scale
 - stop guessing capacity
 - increase speed and agility